puneetmatharu/memory_pool/README.md

 *Sequential allocations:*

 The table below illustrates how the runtime cost of allocating a full pool changes with increasing pool size.
 Within each benchmark run, we allocate `<pool-size>` blocks *sequentially* for the user.
+A block allocation just involves popping a value from a stack, creating a pointer and doing some simple pointer arithmetic.
+Therefore, the memory complexity per block allocation is $O(1)$.

-Since this process has $O(N)$ cost (see table) for a full pool of allocations, we can deduce that a single allocation has $O(1)$ cost.
-This is to be expected, since the allocation process just involves popping a value from a stack, creating a pointer and doing some simple pointer arithmetic.
+Since this process has $O(N)$ runtime cost (see table) for a full pool of allocations, we can deduce that a single allocation has $O(1)$ runtime cost, which is expected.

 ```bash
 ------------------------------------------------------------------------------------------